igormironchik/cfgfile/README.md

 }
 ```

-String tag's values can be framed in quotation marks if it contains white space or special characters.
+String tag's values can be framed in quotation marks if it contains white space
-The special characters are: \n, \r, \t, \", \\, is the line breaks, tabs, quotes and backslash.
+or special characters.
+The special characters are: \n, \r, \t, \", \\, is the
+line breaks, tabs, quotes and backslash.

-Parsing of the configuration file is based on a specialized class that inherits from QtConfFile::Tag
+Parsing of the configuration file is based on a specialized class that inherits
-or any derived class.
-For each tag in this case, define a class member that is the object of a class
+from cfgfile::tag_t or any derived class.
+For each tag in this case, define a
+class member that is the object of a class derived from cfgfile::tag_t.
-derived from QtConfFile::Tag.
-There are finished classes in QtConfFile for:
+There are finished classes in cfgfile for:

- * TagScalar< T > — tag with a single value,
+ * tag_scalar_t< T > — tag with a single value,
- * TagScalarVector< T > — tag with a set of values,
+ * tag_scalar_vector_t< T > — tag with a set of values,
- * TagNoValue — tag with no value,
+ * tag_no_value_t — tag with no value,
- * TagVectorOfTags< T > — tag with multiple entry subordinate tag.
+ * tag_vector_of_tags_t< T > — tag with multiple entries of subordinate tag.

 Each tag can have nested tags.
-Nesting is not limited, except your needs for this.
-You must
+Nesting is not limited, except your needs for
-inherit from the appropriate class tag and provide the required number of members representing
+this.
+You must inherit from the appropriate class tag and provide the required
-the nested tags.
+number of members representing the nested tags.

 # Example

-Let's say we need ability to read and write configuration file of the following format:
+Let's say we need ability to read and write configuration file of the following
+format:

 ```
 {configuration
-  {ourCoolValue <QString>}
+  {ourCoolValue <std::string>}
 }
 ```

-I.e. we want to have parent tag {configuration} and child tag {ourCoolValue} that will
+I.e. we want to have parent tag {configuration} and child tag {ourCoolValue}
-have one value of type QString.
-It's very simple to define such configuration with
+that will have one value of type std::string.
+It's very simple to define such
-QtConfFile.
+configuration with cfgfile.
 Let's see:

 ```
-#include <QtConfFile/TagNoValue>
-#include <QtConfFile/TagScalar>
-#include <QtConfFile/Utils>
+#include <cfgfile/all.hpp>

 //
 // Configuration